-Assistance Dog work is not right for every dog.
+Service Dog work is not right for every dog.
 Dogs that don’t complete the training (they may have a minor medical issue, be too shy in public, or chase squirrels, for example) make great pets.
 We affectionately call these dogs "Furloughed Favorites."

 What is facility-based training?

 NEADS was one of the pioneers in developing this intensive training method.
-People who receive a NEADS Assistance Dog live on our campus for 10-14 days for extensive training with their new canine partner.
+People who receive a NEADS Service Dog live on our campus for 10-14 days for extensive training with their new canine partner.
 Our clients are able to immerse themselves in the process of bonding and training with the dog.

 Do Hearing and Service dogs have the same public access rights as guide dogs for people who are blind?

 Yes.
 The Americans with Disabilities Act (ADA) recognizes Hearing and Service Dogs as vital tools for the hearing impaired and those with a physical disability.
 People with Hearing and Service Dogs are granted full access to all places of public accommodation.
-(Because of the separation of church and state, churches are not required to permit Assistance Dogs.
+(Because of the separation of church and state, churches are not required to permit Service Dogs.
 However, many churches will allow access if asked.)